eosc-cos4cloud/mecoda-orange/docs/english/datathon_nov2023_eng.md

 <img src="../images/bioprat_5.png" alt="bioprat_5" width="400"/>

 We already have all the data extracted.
-We see that the connection of each of the two lines from Minka to the Data Table is different and tells us that in one it is taking "Observations" to the data in the table and in the other case it is taking "Photos" to the data in the table. second table.
+We see that the connection of each of the three lines from Minka to the Data Table is different and tells us that in one it is taking "Observations" to the data in the table, in the other case it is taking "Photos" to the data in the table. a second table and the other taking “Users” to the data in the table, a third table.

 ## Selection of research-grade observations